BANANAPEEL202/FormFit/README.md

 - Ensure the length of the uploaded video does not exceed 5 seconds.
 - Record all exercises from the side view.
 - Make sure the user and background have a high contrast and ensure there are no others in background.
-- Your shoes must be visible in the recording.
+- Check that your shoes are visible in the recording.